Enable FTP

 When you log out, Bit 2 is set to ON and Bit 0 and Bit 1 are set to OFF.

 Stores the size of the file to transfer.
-At log in, previous data is cleared.
+At log in, previous data is cleared to 0.
 Units are in bytes.

-• At file deletion, the first bit of the status address does not turn ON/OFF.
-Only at log in and log out will the status address be updated.
+On file deletion, the first bit of the status address does not turn ON/OFF.
+The status is updated at log in and log out only.

-• The total size of the transfer file storage area is 32 bits.
-Files transferred that exceed the storage limit of 4294967295 bytes (about 4 GB) cannot be stored.
+The total size of the transfer file storage area is 32 bits.
+Transferred files that exceed the storage limit of 4294967295 bytes (about 4 GB) cannot be stored.
 Exceeding this limit may cause instability.

-• The Transfer File Size is the total size of files received and sent.
-To clear the Transfer File Size, you need to log in again.
+The Transfer File Size is the total size of files received and sent.
+To reset the Transfer File Size to 0, log in again.